 There are multiple storage options for AWS and Azure.
 AWS storage options include but are not limited to persistent local storage, on-demand scalable file systems, fully managed file systems, and hybrid storage solutions.
 Azure offerings range from simple file systems, to persistent high-performance storage, to secure scalable storage for analytics, and more.
 Both offer backup services as well.
 Evaluating your current and future storage needs will be important in determining which provider is best.

 Both AWS and Azure typically offer excellent networking capabilities with automated server load balancing and connectivity to on-premises systems.

 When it comes to pricing, the good news is that prices have been continually falling for both providers.
-The bad news is that it can still be a complicated process to figure out how much either cost.
+The bad news is that it can still be a complicated process to figure out how much either costs.
 Fortunately, the recent AWS shift from hourly pricing to by-the-second pricing for its EC2 and EBS services puts them in line with Azure.
-While costs are roughly comparable between the two, making a clear comparison can still be tough (e.g., one unit of computing power on AWS might not equal one unit on Azure).
+Although costs are roughly comparable between the two, making a clear comparison can still be tough (e.g., one unit of computing power on AWS might not equal one unit on Azure).

 There are some good guidelines that can help businesses with pricing.
 Buying cloud computing on demand is more expensive than booking in advance, so that flexibility can save huge sums.
-While AWS calls them reserved instances, Azure’s approach is to focus on enterprise agreements that they negotiate individually with companies.
+Whereas AWS calls them reserved instances, Azure’s approach is to focus on enterprise agreements that they negotiate individually with companies.

 Cloud Services for Your Business